JuzerShakir/Iris_Flower/README.md

 #### Dataset file

-The data set contains _3 classes_ of _50 instances each_, total _150 instances_, where each class refers to a type of iris plant.
+The data set contains _3 classes_ of _50 instances each_, total _150 instances_, where each class refers to a type of Iris plant.
 One class is linearly separable from the other 2 and the latter are **not linearly separable** from each other.

-**Predicting attribute:** Class of iris plant.
+**Predicting attribute:** Class of Iris plant.

 **Attribute Information:** We have _4 features_ in this dataset and a target variable `class`.